kopia/kopia/site/content/docs/Getting started/_index.md

 $ kopia cache clear
 ```

-Finally to set caching parameters, such as maximum size of each cache use `kopia cache set`:
+Finally, to set caching parameters, such as maximum size of each cache, use `kopia cache set`:

 ```
 $ kopia cache set --metadata-cache-size-mb=500